edszen/transcription_app_project/README.md

     - Show percentage next to the progress bar.
     - Maybe add the 3 dots to indicate that the transcription is still in progress in the text area. e.g. "Transcribing audio file...
 Please wait..." with the 3 dots at the end counting up to 3 and then resetting to 0.

-12. **Add a button to download the transcript**:
-    - Add a button to download the transcript as a text file.

 13. **Add settings menu**:
     - Implement a settings menu for configuration options (e.g., Whisper model selection, API key setup).
     - Add options to edit speaker names, keywords, and formatting preferences.